kepha-okari/one-minute-pitch/README.md

 # How it works

 * A user needs to sign up
-* A user the needs to sign in order to create,vote and post pitches
+* A user the needs to sign in to vote and post pitches

 # CREDITS